Professor Peter Roberts, Chair

 Stuart Sugarman, Commissioner

-Stuart is the Managing Director of CHS a company owned by Calderdale & Huddersfield NHS Trust that provides a wide range of services to the Trust such as procurement, estate, facilities, & medical engineering services.
+Stuart is the Managing Director of CHS, a company owned by Calderdale & Huddersfield NHS Trust to provide services such as procurement, estate, facilities and medical engineering.
 He is also the Trust's lead on climate and sustainability.
-Prior to joining the NHS he was a Chief Executive with a local council in Lancashire for many years.
-As a lawyer in the private sector he has acted for a wide range of commercial & public sector clients on variety of matters with a long standing interest in environmental land use, climate and planning issues.
+He was previously chief executive with a local council in Lancashire.
+As a lawyer in the private sector, he has acted for a wide range of commercial and public sector clients on a variety of environmental land use, climate and planning issues.